uptane/uptane-standard/uptane-standard.md

 * *Rollback attack:* Cause an ECU to install a previously valid software revision that is older than the currently installed version.
 * *Endless data attack:* Send a large amount of data to an ECU until it runs out of storage, possibly causing the ECU to fail to operate.
 * *Mix-and-match attack:* Install a malicious software bundle in which some of the updates do not interoperate properly.
 This could be accomplished even if all of the individual images being installed are valid, as long as valid versions exist that are mutually incompatible.
+* *Arbitrary command injection:* Sending commands through exposed services or unsecure protocols of an ECU to perform malicious actions or cause it to fail.
+* *Arbitrary data injection:* Sending data into communication lines within the vehicle, potentially to spoof as another ECU or to tamper existing data in transit.

 ### Control an ECU or vehicle {#control_ecu}